Summer Dazed Is the New Rapper Guaranteed to Amaze

-Defying the stereotype, Summer Dazed writes all of her own verses, and The Gateway Affect creates and produces the beats and hooks.
-The Cali Grrrl album was written, recorded, produced, and mastered for only $212 by Summer and The Affect in their basement.
+Defying the stereotype, Summer Dazed writes all of her own verses, and The Gateway Affect creates and produces the beats, hooks, and his verses.
 Both artists hold English degrees from a California State University and began writing poetry when they were very young.
 Having been surrounded by the MTV hip-hop culture since they were children, the two are unaffected by the whispers on social media that the color of one’s skin should determine what kind of music they create.

 Much to his parents’ chagrin, The Gateway Affect, the stage name of Jason Porter Collinsworth, started listening to rap when he was a child.
-The songs for Cali Grrrl that he created using Logic Pro X and Garageband are inspired by G-Funk masters Dr. Dre, Snoop Dogg, and Xzibit.
-They also contain elements of funk, EDM, and alternative with influences from George Clinton and Parliament Funkadelic, Radiohead, DJ Snake, and The Chemical Brothers.
-Summer Dazed, whose real name is Lara Marie Collinsworth, credits Ice Cube, Eminem, Flo Rida, and The Black Eyed Peas as being her main lyrical and musical influences.
-Summer channels West Coast rap into her own unique style with the fun-in-the-sun twist of Cali artists like No Doubt, Steve Aoki, and Sublime.
+His music is inspired by G-Funk masters Dr. Dre, Snoop Dogg, and Xzibit and contain elements of funk, EDM, and alternative with influences from George Clinton and Parliament Funkadelic, Radiohead, DJ Snake, and The Chemical Brothers.

 Summer Dazed could be the one.
-The one to follow in Eminem’s footsteps.
-The one to turn the world’s eye away from female rappers like Cardi B, Bhad Bhabie, Iggy Azalea, and Nicki Minaj.
 Because Summer is not trying to be someone else.
 She is not learning to speak in a blaccent nor is she rushing off to a plastic surgeon to turn herself into the cultural perception of what a female rapper should be.
 Summer knows that fans don’t want a stereotype.
 They want authenticity, songs with kick-ass beats, and an artist with tight rhymes and a real ability to rap who is strong enough to "stand and fight for what is right/Not what is considered to be appropriate for a white”.